andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 <br>
 #### Test Set Classification Accuracy

-Our baseline network achieved a **75% Classification Accuracy** on the test set, and our network with Dropout applied achieved **85%**.
-With the addition of Image Augmentation we saw both a reduction in overfitting, and an increased *validation set* accuracy.
-On the test set, we again see an increase vs. the baseline & Dropout, with a **93% Classification Accuracy**.
+Our optimised network, with both Dropout & Image Augmentation in place, scored **95%** on the Test Set, again marginally higher than what we had seen from the other networks so far.

 <br>
 #### Test Set Confusion Matrix

-As mentioned above, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!
+As mentioned each time, while overall Classification Accuracy is very useful, but it can hide what is really going on with the network's predictions!

-The standout insight for the baseline network was that Bananas has only a 20% Classification Accuracy, very frequently being confused with Lemons.
-Dropout, through the additional *generalisation* forced upon the network, helped a lot - let's see how our network with Image Augmentation fares!
+Our 95% Test Set accuracy at an *overall* level tells us that we don't have too much to worry about here, but let's take a look anyway and see if anything interesting pops up.

 Running the same code from the baseline section on results for our updated network, we get the following output: